nonblocking/nonsnapshot-maven-plugin/README.md

 The algorithm works as follows:

-1. Collect all modules recursively
+1. Collect all modules recursively.
 2. Check all modules for changes (commits) since the last version update.
-If commits exist mark the module as dirty
+If commits exist mark the module as dirty.
 3. Resolve the latest upstream dependencies versions.
-If any newer version are available update the version accordingly and mark the module as dirty
+If any newer version are available update the version accordingly and mark the module as dirty.
-4. Mark all modules as dirty which have dirty dependencies
+4. Mark all modules as dirty which have dirty dependencies.
+5. Bump the version of all dirty modules.
-5. Rewrite the pom.xml of all dirty artifacts with the new version strings
+6. Rewrite the pom.xml of all modules with a new version.
-6. Optional: Generate a script for an incremental build of all dirty modules (Maven > 3.2.1 required).
+7. Optional: Generate a script for an incremental build of all dirty modules (Maven > 3.2.1 required).
-7. Commit all changed pom.xml files
+8. Commit all changed pom.xml files to SCM.
+This step can be deferred and done by a second goal.

 The generated artifact versions consist of a "base version", which can be configured, and the build timestamp or revision id (SVN only) as a qualifier.
 Examples: